unibo-dtm-se-2324-gymapp/gymapp/sections/02-requirements/index.md

 <h3>Non-functional requirements</h3>

-<h5>1.Usability</h5>
+<h4>1.Usability</h4>
-Requirement: The application must be easy to navigate, allowing users to complete tasks with minimal clicks.
-Users can complete common tasks in a short time span.
+<p>Requirement: The application must be easy to navigate, allowing users to complete tasks with minimal clicks.
+Users can complete common tasks in a short time span.</p>
 <h7>Acceptance Criteria:</h7>

 <ul>